CassandraMaldonado/Cancer_diagnosis/README.md

 - PCA revealed that malignant and benign tumors form largely distinct clusters in 2D space, suggesting effective separation with fewer dimensions.

-📌 Conclusion
-This notebook provides a clear pipeline for:

-Understanding which features are most diagnostic

-Reducing feature space without losing critical separation

-Visualizing insights that can inform further modeling or clinical decision support